stacks-network/docs/_develop/overview_auth.md

 The identity address private key is derived from the user's keychain phrase and is the private key of the Blockstack ID that the user chooses to use to sign in to the app.
-It is a secret owned by the user and never leaves the user's instance of the Blockstack browser.
+It is a secret owned by the user and never leaves the user's instance of the Blockstack Browser.

 This private key signs the authentication response token for an app to indicate that the user approves sign in to that app.